 Municipal Institute “Ancient Plovdiv”

-Sitting next to Balabanov House is the Municipal Institute "Ancient Plovdiv".
+Sitting next to Balabanov House is the Municipal Institute “Ancient Plovdiv”.
 This museum was established in 2004, and is actively involved in the restoration and conservation of the old town.
-It was also another building that was closed when we visited Plovdiv, so I’m not entirely certain if you can go inside it and see any exhibitions, but it’s a beautiful building to take a photo of!
+It was also another building that was closed when we visited Plovdiv, so I’m not entirely certain if you can go inside it and see any exhibitions.
+It’s still a beautiful traditional building to take a photo of though.

 Hindliyan’s House